 vi.
-Proposals relate to the whole Strategic Development Location or if less do not in any way prejudice implementation of the whole development; (MM35)
+Proposals relate to the whole Strategic Development Location or if less do not in any way prejudice implementation of the whole development;

-vii. vi.
+vii.
 At least 20 hectares of new employment land at Beacon Hill, with comprehensive links to existing and new housing development areas;

-viii.vii.
-A comprehensive drainageand flood management scheme will be delivered to enableimplement development of the Strategic Development Location which will includeing measures to alleviate flooding downstreamand improve surface water management on the River Sow'; (AM57)
+viii.
+A comprehensive flood management scheme will be delivered to implement development at the Strategic Development Location including measures to alleviate flooding and surface water management on the River Sow;

-ix:viii.
+ix.
 The development will deliver a proportion of on-site renewable or low carbon energy solutions including associated infrastructure to facilitate site-wide renewable energy solutions in the context of Policy N2;

-x.ix.
+x.
 Measures to conserve and enhance heritage assets and landscape character including St Thomas' Priory, its setting and landscapes such as Blackheath Covert;

-xi.x.
+xi.
 Protect nature conservation interests including Kingston Covert Site of Biological Interest;

-xii.xi.
+xii.
 Necessary measures to avoid and mitigate the impact of development on the Cannock Chase Special Area of Conservation including Suitable Alternative Natural Greenspace will be provided;

-xiii.xii.
+xiii.
 Provision of a network of multi-functional green infrastructure including natural grasslands, play areas, green corridors allowing wildlife movement and access to open space taking into account existing on-site features such as hedgerows, drainage ditches and archaeological remains;

-xiv:xiii.
+xiv.
 An access, transport and travel plan strategy for the Strategic Development Location that maximises travel and accessibility by non-car transport modes via safe, attractive and conveniently designed street, pedestrian and cycling connections within the development and to Stafford town centre, nearby existing and new employment areas.
 The strategy shall identify access points to the site and between the site and the existing settlement.
-It shall also identify construction access arrangements that do not disrupt existing residents :And improvements to transport capacity along the A518 Weston Road in the vicinity of the University roundabout and along the Tixall Road; (MM36)
+It shall also identify construction access arrangements that do not disrupt existing residents and improvements to transport capacity along the A518 Weston Road in the vicinity of the University roundabout and along the Tixall Road;